danielgarbien/danielgarbien.github.io/_posts/2016-07-15-PagedFeed.markdown

 loadingStateMachine.next()
 ```

+Functional, isn't it?

 ## Controllers

 * Column layout implementation works very well with vertically scrolled content of different height items.
-* There is a simple collection view data source generic over Object and Cell types.
-See [gist][gistDataSource].
+* There is a Simple Collection View Data Source generic over Object and Cell types. ([gist][gistDataSource])
 * Items collection stack (view controller + data source) is generic over Item type.
 User model could be replaced with, let's say, Respository at any time.

+With this much of genericness classes with actual business logic are very concise and to the point (vide 40 line UsersCollectionViewController).
+It doesn't have to stop here.
+For instance Items collection stack could be made generic over Cell class.
+But this is another, never-ending story...

 ## App